albertdbio/albertdbio/README.md

 Interests inculde:
 React, Swift, Machine Learning, NLP and Brain/Bio technology.
-Yes, that is a wide range of interest but they are all a means to help humans be more helpful to each other and the enviorment.
+Yes, that is a wide range of interest but they are all a means to help humans be more helpful to each other and the environment.

+I have experience developing specialized ecommerce experiences.
+My latest work involved deploying Reaction Commerce with item configuration features.

 <!--
 **albertdbio/albertdbio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.